 Our vision for Mathematics at Corton Primary School

-Our school provides an imaginative and stimulating mathematics curriculum (in line with the National Curriculum September 2014), which provides a foundation for understanding the world and develop the children’s ability to reason.
+Our school has an imaginative and stimulating mathematics curriculum (in line with the National Curriculum September 2014), which provides a foundation for understanding the world and develop the children’s ability to reason.
 We aim to ensure all pupils enjoy mathematics and are able to successfully understand, use and apply their skills.
 In order to do this, we feel that it is fundamental for children to be able to move from conceptual learning to abstract understanding.
 In order to achieve this we use lots of models and images (including ICT), such as bead strings and number lines, in our teaching across all the year groups (see the school’s Calculations Policy for further information about this).

 Your child will study a range of topics including: place value, addition and subtraction, multiplication and division, fractions/decimals/percentages, measurement, properties of shape, statistics(data handling) and algebra.